AntonioST/NeuroCarto/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to NeuraCarto's documentation!
+Welcome to NeuroCarto's documentation!
 =======================================

-NeuraCarto is a neural probe channel map editor for the Neuropixels probe family.
+NeuroCarto is a neural probe channel map editor for the Neuropixels probe family.
 It allows user to create a blueprint for arranging electrodes in a desired density and generate a custom channel map.